Miami Elks Lodge

 For our members with a birthday in

-be sure to clip out the coupon in the bulletin on page 3 and bring it into the lodge any time during the month for a free well drink or domestic beer and also receive
+AUGUST be sure to clip out the coupon in the bulletin and bring it into the lodge any time during the month for a free well drink or domestic beer and also receive

 a 10% discount on a meal at the Lodge.
 You must present